Shortening the Hofer length of Hamiltonian circle actions: The index of the positive Hofer length functional

 \begin{quotation} Let $(M,\omega)$ be a $2n$ dimensional compact connected manifold with a Hamiltonian circle action.
 Suppose that the momentum map attains its maximum at an isolated fixed point.
 Let $-k_1,\ldots,-k_n$ be the isotropy weights at the maximum, with possible repetitions.
 Then there exists a neighbourhood $D$ of the origin in $\R^{\sum 2(k_j - 1)}$, and, for each $\lambda \in D$, a loop $\{ \psi^{(\lambda)}_t \}_{0 \leq t \leq 1}$ in $\Ham(M,\omega)$, such that the following properties hold.
 For $\lambda=0$, the loop $\{\psi^{(0)}_t\}_{0 \leq t \leq 1}$ is the given circle action.
 The function $\lambda \mapsto \length( \{ \psi^{(\lambda)}_t \} )$ is smooth, $\lambda=0$ is a critical point of this function, and the Hessian of this function at $\lambda=0$ is negative definite.

 In fact, we can choose the deformation such that the negative Hofer length remains constant.
 Specifically, let $H_M$ denote the momentum map, and let $\pmax$ denote the point where $H_M$ attains its maximum.
-For every positive number $\alpha$, we can choose the deformation such that the normalized deformed Hamiltonian remains greater than $H_M(\pmax)-\alpha$ on the set $\{ m \in M \ | \ H_M(m) > H_M(\pmax)-\alpha \}$ and coincides with $H_M$ outside this set. \end{quotation}
+For every positive number $\alpha$, we can choose the deformation such that the normalized deformed Hamiltonian remains between $H_M(\pmax)-\alpha$ and $H_M(\pmax)$ on the set $\{ m \in M \ | \ H_M(m) > H_M(\pmax)-\alpha \}$ and coincides with $H_M$ outside this set. \end{quotation}

 \begin{proof}[Proof of Theorem~\ref{thm:savelyev} and Remark~\ref{rk:savelyev}]

 We set the following notation.

 Let $\pmax$ denote the point where the momentum map $H_M$ attains its maximum.
 By the equivariant Darboux theorem, near $\pmax$, we can identify the manifold with $\C^n$, the action with the product action